jocon15/StockBench/README.md

 ![report](https://github.com/jocon15/StockBench/blob/master/images/excel.png)

 # Roadmap
 This project is currently under development.
 The intention of this project is to be a proof-of-concept for simulating stock trading strategies on a large scale.
-We've shown that the dictionary strategy definition can be used as a means of defining a strategy with both basic and complex rules.
-Below we've listed some of the new features as well as things we'd like to see implemented or changed.

 Check out our [Trello Board](https://trello.com/b/XtEbMZL4/stockbench) for more information on where we're headed next.